In this article, we will be sharing the answer to the question ” Will Rhinoplasty help patients with Allergic Rhinitis?

 There are many allergic diseases.
 Allergic rhinitis is one of the most common of these diseases.
 Approximately 20% of society suffers from this problem.
 This disease is a type of illness that is mild for some and severe for others.
 It affects negatively the quality of life of patients with allergic rhinitis.
 As can be seen in later years, it generally occurs between 1 and 20 years old.
 It is possible to encounter a similar disease in the family.

 Allergic Rhinitis Types

-- Perennial Allergic Rhinitis: We can call the perennial allergic rhinitis when the patient is in contact with dust, animal hair and allergens in various environments throughout the year.
+- Perennial Allergic Rhinitis: We can call perennial allergic rhinitis when the patient is in contact with dust, animal hair, and allergens in various environments throughout the year.
 The complaints of these patients go on consistently.

 - Occupational Allergic Rhinitis: These patients experience complaints due to the occupational substances they have to deal with in the work environment.

 Factors such as the patient’s environment, age, and previously used medications should be determined.
 Genetically allergic status should be checked.
 Allergy tests should be applied.
 Individuals who do not respond to allergic treatment should have a detailed nasal examination.